sixtyfouroftheclock/eletromono/README.md

 ## Special thanks

-Thanks for Djalma to support me and this font would not be possible without these applications:
+Thanks for Djalma to support me.

+This font would not be possible without these applications:

 - [Pixel font converter!](https://yal.cc/r/20/pixelfont/)
 - [FontForge](https://fontforge.org/)